masoudkarimif/masoudkarimif.github.io/content/posts/heaps-dont-lie.md

 title: "Heaps Don't Lie; They Save Lives"
 tags: ["go", "heaps", "performance", "algorithms"]
 author: "masoudkf"
 description: "Go's `container` package helps you create heaps, although not as easy as other languages like Python do.
-Let's see how."
+But that makes it more fun."
 ---

 <br/>